e7gx/UNIT-1-PROJECT/README.md

 ## Features

-- **Inventory Management**: Keep a detailed record of all your IT assets, including hardware, software, and licenses, in one centralized location.
-- **User Management**: Control access and permissions within the system to ensure secure management of assets.
+Features 🚀
+Inventory Management: Track assets including hardware, software, and licenses. 🖥️

+User Management: Manage user access and permissions for asset management. 👤

-- **Reporting**: Generate insightful reports on asset utilization, availability, maintenance schedules, and more to aid in decision-making.
+Reporting: Generate files on asset utilization, availability, and more. 📊

-- **Alerts and Notifications**: Stay informed with real-time notifications about asset maintenance, renewals, and other critical updates.
+Alerts and Notifications: Receive notifications for asset maintenance, renewals, or critical changes. 🔔

+AI Chat using chatgpt API you have to replace it with your API and add it to .env file. 🤖

+Data Visualization: Utilize Matplotlib for visualizing user and asset data. 📈

+Computer Vision: Implement Computer Vision for reading QR codes and displaying data using cv2 and pyzbar. 📷

 ## Installation

 To get started with Mr.IT, follow these steps: